EEF Blog: Teacher Choices needs Teacher Voices!

 This echoes the way that many schools work when using evidence to inform their school development – they might start with a niggling challenge or reflection that something is unusual, interesting, or ineffective.
 The next step would be to delve into the research evidence, considering the choices there are and considering what they might look like, sound like and feel like in practice.
 Finally, they might decide to try a couple of alternative choices of practice and consider if and how one was more effective than the other.

-More than 13,000 schools, nurseries and colleges have signed up to be involved in one of our trials.
-10 EEF-funded projects are now looking for volunteers to test the impact of their work.
+More than 14,000 schools, as well as early years and post-16 settings, have signed up to be involved in one of the EEF's trials.
+Eleven EEF-funded projects are now looking for volunteers to test the impact of their work.